 We are Miche Fabre Lewin (BA; Dip.
 Art Therapy) and Flora Hardy (BA; Dip.
 LA; PhD).
 As two women artists and researchers, we are dedicated to enlivening cultural and ecological diversity through socially-engaged arts.
 Touchstones (originally known as Touchstone collaborations) was founded in 2010 to restore and celebrate the convivial practice of the arts in the everyday.

 We are long-term Artist Researchers with the Centre for Agroecology, Water and Resilience (CAWR) at Coventry University, UK; the Sustainability Institute, Stellenbosch, South Africa; the Centre for Contemporary Art and the Natural World (CCANW); and the Centre for Future Thinking at Hawkwood, UK.
-We are members of the postgraduate teaching faculty with Crossfields International, Members of Art.Earth and, this coming year, will be participating as Equal Justice Artists in Residence with the Santa Fe Arts Institute.
+We are members of the postgraduate teaching faculty with Crossfields International and Members of Art.Earth.

 Miche’s arts practice explores the ecological self.
 This focus emerges from her African roots and a radical art therapy background.
 For over 30 years she has been devising and facilitating social healing experiences which engage diverse groups of people with intercultural and agri-cultural encounters.
 Since 2000, Miche has been dedicated to an ecological gastronomy that reanimates artisan skills and culinary traditions.
 As the medium for personal and political transformation her convivial food actions, contemporary rituals and edible installations make visible the connections between the health of the body, the well-being of communities and the regeneration of ecosystems.
 She is currently completing her doctoral thesis at the Centre for Agroecology Water and Resilience (CAWR), Coventry University.
 Here Miche’s TEDx Soweto talk 'Cooking, Culture and Conversations'.